barrucadu/memo.barrucadu.co.uk/memos/phased-realtime-combat-call-of-cthulhu.markdown

 I think this approach has a few big advantages over the standard round
 structure:

-**More closely matches the fiction:**
-With a sequential round structure, we're often *told* that things are *really* happening at the same time in the fiction, but I think that is basically impossible to justify.
+**More closely matches the fiction:** with a sequential round structure, we're often *told* that things are *really* happening at the same time in the fiction, but I think that is basically impossible to justify.
 You know everything that happened before your turn in the round, so you're almost certainly going to base your move on that.
 But if things are happening simultaneously, you shouldn't be able to do that.

 To use the needlessly complex-sounding jargon term, this is an example of *ludonarrative dissonance*: the narrative and the mechanics are in conflict.

-**Less disjointed:**
-If everyone acts in turn order, a round of combat just becomes a monotonous recital of disjointed actions, jumping between all the combatants.
+**Less disjointed:** if everyone acts in turn order, a round of combat just becomes a monotonous recital of disjointed actions, jumping between all the combatants.
 Have you ever read a combat scene in a book, or seen one in a film, where it just shows what everyone is doing, one after the other?
 No!
-The narrative jumps between groups of characters, showing their part of the fight as its own scene before jumping to another group.
+The narrative jumps between groups of characters, showing their part of the fight as its own miniature scene before jumping to another group.

 By focusing on these small integrated scenes, the combat as a whole feels faster-paced.

-**More chaotic:**
-Because you have a much narrower view of what's going on---you know the orders the PCs say, but only get hints of what the NPCs plan---it's much harder to strategise like you would in a D&D-style tactical combat minigame.
-The fight becomes much more unpredictable and chaotic, as you have to take into account the fact that: (a) you don't have perfect knowledge of what many of the other combatants are doing by the time it rolls around to your turn; and (b) you don't even know the order in which your part of the fight is going to resolve.
+**More chaotic:** because you have a much narrower view of what's going on---you know the orders the PCs say, but only get hints of what the NPCs plan---it's much harder to strategise like you would in a D&D-style tactical combat minigame.
+The fight becomes much more unpredictable and chaotic, as you have to take into account the fact
+that: (a) you don't have perfect knowledge of what many of the other combatants are doing by the time it rolls around to your turn; and (b) you don't even know the order in which your part of the fight is going to resolve.